binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 Note:
 > * Users are automatically added when programmatically signed in with the [single-sign-on API](../developer-guide/#single-sign-on).
 > * Bulk adding, deleting, enabling or disabling more than one user at a time can be achieved programmatically by calling the [User Management API](../developer-guide/#user-management).

+###Managing Reports
+Report Management is done through the [report management link](https://binokula.app/Admin/Reports) in the admin portal.
+This interface will allow you to:

+* Delete a Report.
+    * Note: If the report still exists within the Power BI Workspace the report will reappear within the next refresh.

+* Enforce/Ignore User Security Roles on the selected report

 ###User Groups
 User Group Management is done through [the user group link](https://binokula.app/Admin/UserGroups) in the admin portal.
 The User Group management page allows admins to: